debv/acp/README.md

 When you execute the fswatch command above, it will start up fswatch to monitor the directory you specified.

-While this process is running, every change you make within the monitored directory will trigger the `acp-on-change.sh` script to automatically add/commit/push to your git repository of those changes.
+While this process is running, every change you make within the monitored directory will trigger the `acp-on-change.sh` script to automatically add, commit and push the change to your remote git repository.

 If you want to change the frequency of changes that triggers the script, change the '-n 1' parameter in the fswatch command above to whatever number you want.